ClosedNon-ProfitClosed Non-Competitive Grant Round 2025-26

 What activities are funded?

-Activities that contribute to a professional, viable and ethical Indigenous visual arts industry, including supporting participation and economic opportunities for Aboriginal and Torres Strait Islander people, and the production, exhibition, critique, purchase and collection of Indigenous visual art.
+Activities that contribute to a professional, viable and ethical Indigenous visual arts industry, including supporting participation by Aboriginal and Torres Strait Islander people and the production, exhibition, critique, purchase and collection of Indigenous visual art.

 How do I apply for the Indigenous Visual Arts Industry Support program, Closed Non-Competitive Grant Round 2025-26?